 Bayview Country Inn El Nido (Corong Corong)

-If you’ve decided on the Corong Corong area to stay in El Nido, Bayview Country Inn is great and we don’t hesitate to recommend it first-hand, especially if you’re traveling with family or as a group, since they have triples, quads, and suites that can fit more than 5 people.
-Spotlessly clean, with beautiful views, and quite spacious rooms with new air conditioners.
+If you’ve decided on the Corong Corong area to stay in El Nido, Bayview Country Inn is great and we can recommend it first-hand, especially if you’re traveling with family or as a group, since they have triple rooms, quadruple rooms, and suites that can sleep more than five people.
+It’s spotlessly clean, with beautiful views and quite spacious rooms with new air conditioners.
 The staff are super friendly and make you feel at home.

 The cheapest rooms are around $45, but there are some with sea views that are a bit pricier.
 Breakfast is included.
 Highly recommended!